💡Now Enrolling for 2026/2027? Secure your future and start preparing today.Book a Free Consultation

 VII.
 Key Takeaways for IMAT Preparation

-For success in the IMAT biology section concerning "The Chemistry of Living Things," focus on the following core concepts:
+For success in the IMAT biology and chemistry sections concerning "The Chemistry of Living Things," a deep understanding of the following core concepts is essential:

-• Structure-Function Relationships: Understand how a molecule's structure dictates its function (e.g., α vs. β linkages in carbohydrates; R-groups in amino acids).
+• Structure Dictates Function: This is the central theme.
+Understand how a molecule's structure (e.g., α vs. β linkages in glucose, R-groups in amino acids, saturated vs. unsaturated fatty acids) determines its biological role.

-• Monomers and Polymers: Know the building blocks for each class (monosaccharides, amino acids, nucleotides) and the bonds that link them (glycosidic, peptide, phosphodiester bonds).
+• Monomers and Polymers: Memorize the building blocks for each class (monosaccharides, amino acids, nucleotides, fatty acids/glycerol) and the specific covalent bonds that link them (glycosidic, peptide, phosphodiester, ester bonds).

-• Key Examples and Their Roles: Be familiar with glucose, glycogen, cellulose, phospholipids, cholesterol, DNA, and RNA.
+• Key Examples and Their Roles: Be intimately familiar with the structure and function of glucose, glycogen, starch, cellulose, phospholipids, cholesterol, hemoglobin, DNA, and RNA.

-• Water's Centrality: Appreciate how water's polarity and hydrogen bonding give rise to its life-sustaining properties.
+• Water's Centrality: Appreciate how water's polarity and hydrogen bonding give rise to its unique emergent properties that are indispensable for life.